x70b1/kwgt-sensu/README.md

 # kwgt-sensu
 kwgt-sensu is a widget for your Android device that shows you the event counters.
 If no event exists, the number of clients is displayed.
+In addition, you can switch to an overview.

 ## Preview
 ![Sensu: A lot of events](screenshots/Nexus5.png)